top of page

 After working as a social worker for 40 years, I trained as a minister and was ordained in 2012 by The One Spirit Interfaith Foundation.
 This organisation embraces the Universal truth at the heart of all spiritual traditions and honours and supports peace-making where it is needed throughout the World.
 So for me, becoming involved in the Unitarian Church in Brighton made sense given my training.

-At BUC we honour both Our Christian roots and pagan forbears - celebrating equinoxes, solstices and moments in the calendar like Christmas and Easter.
+At BUC, we honour both our Christian roots and Pagan forbears, celebrating equinoxes, solstices , and moments in the calendar such as Christmas and Easter.
 I lead services at Brighton and other Unitarian churches in the south east.
-I am an independent celebrant and also on the Rites of Passage Team.
+I am an independent celebrant and a member of the Rites of Passage Team.
 I am particularly interested in creating bespoke ceremonies for couples and their extended and often reconstituted families.

 I love helping them weave a web of love around the people in their Lives who have come to celebrate their wedding day with them.
-I am a grandmother of five, a mother of three,
+I am a grandmother of five and mother of three.
+I love reading and the creative arts generally - I also love to sing!

 bottom of page